 The carbon dioxide fossil fuel emissions from Ports of Stockholm operations come mainly from the use of energy in buildings, the use of vehicle fuel and from business travel.
 The target is to be entirely fossil fuel-free by 2025.

-Ports of Stockholm has invested in photovoltaic systems and has established five facilities at Frihamnen, Värtahamnen, Port of Nynäshamn and Port of Kapellskär.
-Read more about Ports of Stockholm's photovoltaic systems
+Ports of Stockholm has invested in solar cell systems and has established five facilities at Frihamnen, Värtahamnen, Port of Nynäshamn and Port of Kapellskär.
+Read more about Ports of Stockholm's solar cell systems

 Ports of Stockholm works to reduce waste amounts and to recycle as much material as possible, both in daily operations and in the projects.
 The company also enables shipping companies and tenants to use environmentally adapted waste management.
 There are also waste management stations along the quays of the inner-city for the archipelago traffic to use.